PriyaChandra6/Fashion-Platform-WeforShe---Myntra/README.md

 We welcome contributions from the community.
 Please follow these steps to contribute:

 Fork the repository.

-Create a new branch
+Create a new branch.

-Make your changes and commit them
+Make your changes and commit them.

-Push to the branch
+Push to the branch.

 Open a pull request.

 Contact
 For any inquiries, please contact us at:

-Priya Chandra (Team Leader) - priyac.ug22.ec@nitp.ac.in.com
+Priya Chandra - priyac.ug22.ec@nitp.ac.in
-Praneetha Kilaparthi - praneetha@example.com
+Praneetha Kilaparthi - kilaparthip.dd22.ec@nitp.ac.in
-Revathi Chamala - revathi@example.com
+Revathi Chamala - revathichamala@gmail.com